newrelic/relibank/bill_pay/README.md

 * **Kafka Producer**: Publishes payment-related events to dedicated Kafka topics: `bill_payments`, `recurring_payments`, and `payment_cancellations`.

+* **Service-to-Service Communication**: Makes a synchronous API call to the `transaction-service` to check for the existence of a `billId` before processing a payment or cancellation.
+This ensures data consistency and prevents duplicate transactions.

 * **Asynchronous Processing**: All payments are handled asynchronously by publishing events, allowing for a highly responsive user experience.

 ---